Diving rebreather: Mixed gas rebreathers

 All rebreathers other than oxygen rebreathers may be considered mixed gas rebreathers.
-These can be divided ino semi-closed circuit, where the supply gas is a breathable mixture containing oxygen and inert diluents, usually nitrogen and helium, and which is replenished by adding more of the mixture as the oxygen is used up, sufficient to maintain a breathable partial pressure of oxygen in the loop, and closed circuit rebreathers, where two parallel gas supplies are used: the diluent, to provide the bulk of the gas, and which is recycled, and oxygen, which is metabolically expended.
+These can be divided into semi-closed circuit, where the supply gas is a breathable mixture containing oxygen and inert diluents, usually nitrogen and helium, and which is replenished by adding more of the mixture as the oxygen is used up, sufficient to maintain a breathable partial pressure of oxygen in the loop, and closed circuit rebreathers, where two parallel gas supplies are used: the diluent, to provide the bulk of the gas, and which is recycled, and oxygen, which is metabolically expended.

 Semi-closed circuit rebreathers

 These are almost exclusively used for underwater diving, as they are bulkier, heavier, and more complex than closed circuit oxygen rebreathers.
 Military and recreational divers use these because they provide better underwater duration than open circuit, have a deeper maximum operating depth than oxygen rebreathers and can be fairly simple and cheap.
 They do not rely on electronics for control of gas composition, but may use electronic monitoring for improved safety and more efficient decompression.
 An alternative term for this technology is "gas extender".

 Semi-closed circuit equipment generally supplies one breathing gas such as air, nitrox or trimix at a time.
 The gas is injected into the loop at a constant rate to replenish oxygen consumed from the loop by the diver.
 Excess gas must be constantly vented from the loop in small volumes to make space for fresh, oxygen-rich gas.
 As the oxygen in the vented gas cannot be separated from the inert gas, semi-closed circuit is wasteful of both oxygen and inert components.

 A gas mix which has a maximum operating depth that is safe for the depth of the dive being planned, and which will provide a breathable mixture at the surface must be used, or it will be necessary to change mixtures during the dive.

 As the amount of oxygen required by the diver increases with work rate, the gas injection rate must be carefully chosen and controlled to prevent unconsciousness in the diver due to hypoxia.
 A higher gas addition rate reduces the likelihood of hypoxia but wastes more gas.